astronomer/docs/astro/cli/astro-logout.md

 :::

 Log out of the Astro CLI.
-This command does not affect your current login session in the Cloud UI.
+This command does not affect your current web browser login session in either Astro or Astronomer Software.

 ## Usage